The Junior Market Lamb Show was initiated at the Arizona National Livestock Show in 1977, and continues to remain

 Market lambs are judged on the amount of muscling in their hind legs; the length, width and thickness of the loin; structural correctness; volume and capacity; style and balance.

 Exhibitors competing in the Market Lamb Show must own a lamb by October 31.
-The lamb will be approximately 10 months old when sold at the Junior Market Auction.
-The Grand Champion Market Lamb is selected from division weight group champions.
+The Grand and Reserve Champion Market Lambs are selected from division weight group champions.